aliasnille/pap-api/README.md

 ## Updates

+**05/01/2016** - Regular monthly update of the database.
+This time a major update.

 **04/06/2016** - Regular monthly update of the database.

 **03/13/2016** - **Address validation new feature!** Use PAP-API to easily validate addresses.
 Learn more about address validation in the documentation above or visit [http://www.papapi.se/](http://www.papapi.se/).
 Even minor updates are made.